electrode-io/electrode-native/ern-local-cli/README.md

 │   │   ├── plugins                 [--- Plugins management --]
 │   │   |   ├── add                 Add a plugin to the miniapp
 │   │   |   ├── list                List the plugins used by the miniapp
+│   │   ├── run                     [--- Run the miniapp ! --]
+│   │   |   ├── android             Run the miniapp in the android runner
 │   │   ├── upgrade                 Upgrade the miniapp to a platform version (TBD) │   ├── platform                    [=== Platform management ===]
 │   │   ├── config                  Get or set platform configuration value(s)